shahamed/rocFFT/README.md

 * Building from source:

-    rocFFT is compiled with HIPCC and uses CMake.
+    rocFFT is compiled with AMD's clang++ and uses CMake.
 You can specify several options to customize your build.
 The following commands build a shared library for supported AMD GPUs:

     ```bash
     mkdir build && cd build
-    cmake -DCMAKE_CXX_COMPILER=hipcc -DCMAKE_C_COMPILER=hipcc ..
+    cmake -DCMAKE_CXX_COMPILER=amdclang++ -DCMAKE_C_COMPILER=amdclang ..
     make -j
     ```